ghc-proposals/ghc-proposals/proposals/0000-argument-do.rst

 ArgumentDo Extension
 ====================

-This document proposes the addition of an exension called ``ArgumentDo``.
+This document proposes the addition of an extension called ``ArgumentDo``.
 This is a syntactic extension that allows a ``do`` block, a lambda, and a few other syntactic constructs to be written directly as a function argument, without parentheses or a ``$``.

 Motivation
 ----------